-Would you believe that we combined a step ladder and cutting board to complete this step ladder upcycle?
+Would you believe that we combined an old ladder and cutting board to complete this step ladder upcycle?
 Yep!
-Nothing is safe around here!!
+Nothing is safe around here!

 Ideas are constantly flying around in my mind!
-Take this step ladder for instance.
-I mean, who would have every thought to use it as a side table?
+Take this old ladder for instance.
+I mean, who would have ever thought to use it as a side table?
 My mind is a bit strange sometimes!

 We had a thrift store cutting board laying around in the workshop so I decided to put it to use.